 The single most important thing you can do to protect your pets is to take them with you when you evacuate.
 Animals left behind in a disaster can easily be injured, lost, or killed.
 Animals left behind inside your home can escape through storm-damaged areas, such as broken windows.
 Animals turned loose to fend for themselves are likely to become victims of exposure, starvation, predators, contaminated food or water, or accidents.
 Leaving dogs tied or chained outside in a disaster is a death sentence.

 Don't Forget ID

-Your pets should be wearing up-to-date indentification at all times.
-It's a good idea to include the phone number of a friend or relative outside your immediate area -- if your pet is lost, you'll want to provide a number on the tag that will be answered even if you're out of your home.
+Your pets should be wearing up-to-date identification at all times.
+It's a good idea to include the phone number of a friend or relative outside your immediate area - if your pet is lost, you'll want to provide a number on the tag that will be answered even if you're out of your home.

 Find a Safe Place Ahead of Time

 Because evacuation shelters generally don't accept pets (except for service animals), you must plan ahead to ensure that your family and pets will have a safe place to stay.
 Don't wait until disaster strikes to do your research.